mroughan/SurrealNumbers.jl/README.md

 implementation.

 ## Icky bits -- implementation details

+While surreals use sets, and Julia has a Set type, implementation wise, sorted arrays of surreals were a better bet because that exchanges a once off cost when constructing a surreal with a reduced cost for many operations throughout the lifetime of the surreal.
+Also Julia creates a whole suite of array functions automagically when you define scalars so using arrays was a low pain way to get things working.
+Also, although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.

 The surreals include all real numbers (and infinity and epsilon and others).
 However, many of these require infinitely large sets $X_L$